-Slices of 4 egg yellow sheet cake in blue baking tin | © Beyond the Butter®
+Slices of four egg yellow sheet cake with chocolate frosting and rainbow nonpareils in a blue baking pan.

 Different Sizes of Sheet Cakes

-A sheet cake pan can come in various sizes depending on the manufacturer.
+A sheet cake pan can come in various sizes, depending on the manufacturer.
 The 3 common sheet cake pan sizes are:

 • Full Sheet = 12″ x 18″